Excuses. I don’t want to hear them, they are old hat, I’ve heard them all before.

 What I want to hear is how committed you are in achieving and what YOU are going to do to make it happen.

-Remember 85% of success in weight loss or anything is in the mind.
+Remember, a big factor contributing to success in weight loss (or anything) is the mind.
 It’s achievable provided you WANT to achieve it.

 The year before I won my first Australian bodybuilding title I placed 2nd and the following year whilst preparing for another crack at the Nationals I was making excuses in my mind why I wouldn’t win.